n1smm/studentCLIPlayer/README.md

 ```
 I am guessing there is a better way to do this, but this is the way I did it with my current knowledge of hyprland.
 **you should change the `move` and `size` values to fit your screen resolution and your preferences.**

+## future development
+I was thinking to add play and pause options and maybe the possibility to run in background or at least make the window smaller.